shaymi1/GitWiser/git/setup/README.md

 git config --global user.email <your email address>
 ```

-This is important step and you should not skip it.
+This is an important step and you should not skip it.
 It is necessary for any future [git commit](../../git/commands/git-commit.md) you'll perform.
-If you have more than one GIT account, the [git config command](../../git/commands/git-config.md) should be used differently.
-This use-case will not be detailed here.
+If you have more than one GIT account, the [git config command](../../git/commands/git-config.md) should be used differently, but this use-case will not be detailed here.

 # Setup GitHub
 If you don't have a GitHub user, you should sign-up here: https://github.com/join.